dannagle/PacketSender/README.md

 ## IPv4, IPv6, Custom IP

 Packet Sender's built-in servers are configured to support either IPv4 or IPv6 but not both at the same time.
-For clients, Packet Sender GUI and CLI will seamlessly switch between the two modes upon sending (scope ID is needed for IPv6).
+For clients, Packet Sender GUI and CLI will seamlessly switch between the two modes upon sending (scope ID may be needed for IPv6).
 Click the IPv4 / IPv6 toggle on the bottom right to switch between the two.

 Inside the settings, you may also force Packet Sender's servers to bind to a custom IP address.
 This can be very useful for systems with multiple NICs or complicated IP setups.
 Packet Sender will trigger an error if told to bind to an address that does not exist.